khs1994-docker/lnmp/README.md

 # CLI

-Interactive `./docker-lnmp.sh` easy to access Laravel、artisan、composer.
-For more information about LNMP Docker CLI, see [Documents](docs/cli.md)
+Interactive `./docker-lnmp.sh` easy to access Laravel, Laravel artisan, composer, etc. For more information about LNMP Docker CLI, see [Documents](docs/cli.md).

 # More Information